 It is the Registrant's responsibility to ensure that any information provided when registering or renewing a domain name is complete and accurate.
-Additionally, the Registrant is required to update their information with the Registrar (in accordance with this policy) if a change has occurred to the information provided.
-WilfulFailure to do so may result in suspension or deletion of your domain name.
+Additionally the Registrant is required to update their information with the Registrar if a change has occurred to the information provided.